© 2026 MICHIGAN PUBLIC

 “Everyone I’ve been speaking with has had a deportation order, but has still been held here for months and months.
 So like, what are we doing?”

-“There are folks that have been there for far too long,” said Diana Medin, an Ann Arbor-based attorney with clients at North Lake Processing Center who told her about the strike.
+“There are folks that have been there for far too long,” said Diana Marin, an Ann Arbor-based attorney with clients at North Lake Processing Center who told her about the strike.
 “Even though they have no criminal history, no criminal record, that justifies their detention or their incarceration.”

-According to the most data from ICE, the average stay at North Lake is 49 days, though advocates, attorneys, and detainees confirm many detainees have been there for almost six months.
+According to the most recent data from ICE, the average stay at North Lake is 49 days, though advocates, attorneys, and detainees confirm many detainees have been there for almost six months.

 Michelle Jokisch Polo of Michigan Public contributed reporting to this story.